 be planted in the Fall.
 And, planting tulip bulbs is a fun project.

 Did you know?
-There are early, mid, and late blooming varieties of
+There are early, mid, and late blooming varieties.
+Make

-tulips.
-Make sure you consider this when planting tulip bulbs.
-You do want
+sure you consider this when planting tulip bulbs.
+You do want a continuous

 Tulip flowers come in a huge variety of bright colors, including white, yellow,